javk-cpu/.github/profile/README.md

+### The Cooper Union - ECE 251: Computer Architecture

+JAVK is a single cycle 8-bit processor design.

+---

 The following was completed under the supervision of Professor Rob Marano for the Spring of 2022.
 All distributed course material can be found on the [course page].